We’ve all heard of Burgundy and Tuscany, but what about Kosovo and Israel?Read more...

 The Basque Country and Navarre - The author’s take

-Two themes recur throughout Basque Country, for which no apology is offered: food and pilgrimages.
+Two themes recur throughout this area: food and pilgrimages.
 The region’s near obsession with eating well ensures that every visitor will come away satisfied.
 What is eaten is of interest, but how it’s eaten is equally important.
 Gastronomic societies, pintxos, wonderful grilled fish, a beef chop cooked over an open fire … endless creative ways to delight the taste buds, helped on the digestive journey by a glass of cider or the local wines.
 The people here rarely tolerate fools, and they certainly don’t put up with any nonsense in the kitchen.
 Gastronomy is important here, which means that it’s taken seriously and done very well.

 Less solemn than any pilgrimage are the hundreds of festivals that cram the calendars of the Basque Country and Navarre throughout the year.
-Whether it’s celebrating one of the many saints’ days, fêting the pepper harvest in Espelette, watching young men try to break a (thankfully dead) goose’s neck in Lekeitio or running with bulls in Pamplona, the festivals here serve the dual purpose of maintaining the region’s culture and having fun.
+Whether it’s celebrating one of the many saints’ days, fêting the pepper harvest in Espelette, watching young men try to break the neck of a (thankfully already dead) goose in Lekeitio or running with bulls in Pamplona, the festivals here serve the dual purpose of maintaining the region’s culture and having fun.

 Visitors to the area are growing in number as the raw edges of the recent past are rubbed smooth and the region’s rejuvenation progresses.
-Th is book is divided into parts according to geography, but in truth the borders between them are of little import to visitors and the distances are short.
 A travel-writing cliché would be to claim that the Basque Country and Navarre are ‘hidden treasures’, but this wouldn’t quite get at the truth.
 Rather, they are treasures that are as yet only partially uncovered.
 On your visit you are sure to enjoy uncovering them.

 Walking alone guarantees time to think, time to create headspace.
 Twice I walked for weeks on the Camino de Santiago, through the French Basque Country and then across Navarre.
 My wanderings posed endless questions.
 Why these huge white-walled, red-shuttered houses that pepper the green Pyrenean foothills?
 Why this indecipherable language, full of ‘x’ s and ‘z’s, written in a hostile-looking font?